-- < A total of 64 semester hours is required to earn the associate's degree. - The last 17 semester hours of course work must be earned at Belhaven College. - < Successful completion of all courses taken at Belhaven College with a minimum cumulative GPA of 2.0. - < Payment of all tuition and fees.
+- < A total of 62 semester hours is required to earn the associate's degree. - The last 17 semester hours of course work must be earned in residency. - Successful completion of all courses taken at Belhaven College with a minimum cumulative GPA of 2.0. - < Payment of all tuition and fees.